 Ligonier, PA, is a haven for American History.
 Add in the fact that the residents are a tight knit community (more on that later) that love to highlight their gorgeous neck of the woods and it’s an ideal melding for a visit, especially in autumn.
 So, what are the fun things to do?
-From festivals to a natural anomaly, here are my 5 favorite underrated experiences in fall in Ligonier, PA.
+From fun festivals to a natural anomaly, here are my top 5 underrated things to do in Ligonier, PA, in fall.

 Disclosure: I was hosted by the fine folks at Laurel Highlands Visitor’s Bureau to give you the scoop on autumn in the area.
 All opinions are my own!